-Each of the following listed events can be displayed on the LCD screen or on PC where the "PowerJump Manager" or "PowerJump DataShield" is installed.
+Each of the following listed events, alarm or message, can be displayed on the LCD screen, on a PC with the software "GE Data Protection" installed or with the monitoring system "GE Power Diagnostic".

-Alarms and Messages are differently specified because the alarms are indicating an abnormal functioning of the UPS (which are additionally signalled with the LED alarm and acoustically with the buzzer), while the messages indicate the various states of operation of the UPS (stored in the events list, but not activating the LED alarm and the buzzer).
+Alarms and Messages are differently specified because the alarms are indicating an abnormal functioning of the UPS (which are additionally signaled with the LED alarm and acoustically with the buzzer), while the messages indicate the various states of operation of the UPS (stored in the events list, but not activating the LED alarm and the buzzer).